spotify/ffwd-ruby/README.md

 # Spotify FastForward &#9193;

 A highly flexible, multi-protocol events and metrics forwarder capable of merging and decorating events and metrics from a number of sources and multiplexing them to number of event and metric consumers.

 FFWD is a deamon meant to run on a single host and receive metrics and events using a set of standard protocols.

-**TODO (parmus): Redo this:**
-> It acts as an abstraction layer between between a service and monitor system,
-> it is capable of rich metadata decoration of the events passing through it.
+It is a single point of entry for any service to dispatch data in any protocol that happens to suit them with a simple endpoint.

-FFWD is currently a prototype implemented to explore this design.
+*FFWD is currently a prototype implemented to explore this design.
-Your milage might vary.
+Your milage might vary.*

 * [Usage](#usage)
 * [Writing Plugins](#writing-plugins)